rubenformation/Office-Intranet-MOTW-Bypass/README.md

 **However**, if a `.docx` document is querying a remote `.dotm` template using a **nonexistent** server name, it will issue a LLMNR request.
 By poisoning that request, the client can retrieve the template from an attacker controlled server, making the template trusted and restoring the `Enable Macros` button.
 The LLMNR poisoning causes the server to be considered trusted, allowing an Intranet Mark-of-the-Web bypass and enabling phishing to trick victims into executing VBScript code.

+Note: Exploitable even if the `.docx` document is downloaded from Internet.

 The Microsoft Security Response Center did not consider this issue to be a vulnerability.<br><br>